 Because sometimes we don't want to jump in the puddles.
 We want to stay neat and clean and not be bothered.
 We'll walk along side someone as long as it doesn't get too messy.
-And we'll even pat ourselves on the back in our limited generosity because we, too often, allow our emotions to be our guide.
+And we'll even pat ourselves on the back in our limited generosity because we, too often, allow our human nature to be our guide.

 But love, which God is, through the power of the Holy Spirit, leads us a different way, a selfless way.
 And when we accept whatever that may look like, at whatever the cost, we find deeper meaning and purpose in these moments that add up to our life…

-So let us not forget the Gift as we walk this broken road full of pot holes and muddy puddles.
+So let us not forget “the gift “ as we walk this broken road full of potholes and muddy puddles.